DDA - View Transition

 }

-For the page transitions themselves, I used the ::view-transition-old(root) and ::view-transition-new(root) selectors to define slide-in/out animations:
+For the actual view transitions between pages, I used ::view-transition-old(root) and ::view-transition-new(root) with custom keyframes to animate a sliding effect:

 @keyframes slide-out {